scrabill/how-many-days-until-halloween/CONTRIBUTING.md

 ## Contributing Code ##

 If you want to contribute code, we suggest you to fork the repository first, select an issue, make your changes and submit a pull request for that issue.
-You can suggest new features, fix an existing functionality for performance or readability, work on open issues, etc.
+You can suggest new features, fix an existing functionality for performance or readability, work on open issues etc.

 Key areas of code contributions include:
 - [New features](https://github.com/scrabill/how-many-days-until-halloween/issues/1)